WillEccles/node-server/README.md

 `"invalidFiles":["string"]`: Files that will always return a 403, even if their extensions are valid.
 Regardless of what you put in this list, `server.js` will *never* be accessible, for security reasons.

+`"errorPages":{"string","string"}`: Locations for error pages.
+By default, the server will look at `/40*.html`, but this behavior can be changed.
+This setting supports the wildcard `$siteDir`, which is replaced by the `siteDirectory` string.
+For example, if `siteDirectory` is `"mysitedir"` and `"403.html"` is set to `"$siteDir/403.html"`, it will look at `"mysitedir/403.html"`.
+Keep in mind that `$siteDir` ends without a `/`, so you have to add the `/` before `403.html` (like in the previous example).

 ## Custom Error Files
 In the event of a 403 or 404 error, the user will be served a simple error page.
-In the event that you want to make custom ones, you can simply create `403.html` and `404.html`.
+In the event that you want to make custom ones, you can simply create `/403.html` and `/404.html`.
+For more info, see `"errorPages"` in the [settings documentation.](https://github.com/WillEccles/node-server#settings)